 - Get a second opinion.
 Find a different hematologistoncologist who specializes in your diagnosis. - Ask about clinical trials.
 Clinical trials can broaden the number of treatment options available to you.
-Clinical trials can be an option at any time during treatment. - Update your healthcare team about any changes to your health insurance, contact information, medications, vitamins and/or supplements.
-Notify them of any complementary therapies you have received or are receiving.
-Tell them if you are pregnant or expect to become pregnant.
-Let them know if you consume alcohol, smoke or use recreational drugs. - Do not start or stop taking any medications, vitamins or supplements without consulting your doctor.
+Clinical trials could be an option at any time during treatment. - Update your healthcare team about any changes to your health insurance or contact information; all medications, including vitamins, supplements and over-the-counter medications; any complementary or alternative medicine (CAM) therapies you have received or are receiving; pregnancy or future plans to become pregnant; alcohol, smoking or recreational drug use. - Do not start or stop taking any new medications, vitamins or supplements without consulting your doctor.